 So what's next?
 When can we expect another Kimberley West mystery?

-I’m working on the next Kimberley West story, but can’t predict how soon it will be released.
-I’m excited about the gemstone featured next, which I will eventually reveal on The Diamond Digest.
-Readers are going to be delighted by some little-known facts I uncovered about a well-known historical figure.
+As for Kim’s gemstone mystery series, I have another one planned but can’t predict how soon it will be released.
+I’m excited about the gemstone that will be featured; I’ll reveal the gem in a future Diamond Digest.
+I can say that readers are going to be delighted by some little-known facts I uncovered about a well-known historical figure.

-Nick convinces Allie to join The Golden Stars, a group of senior citizens who perform variety shows.
-While Nick possesses a beautiful baritone voice, Allie has no talents whatsoever.
-But when a body is found at a show, Allie puts her investigative skills to work.
+Nick convinces Lexie to join The Golden Stars, a group of senior citizens who perform variety shows.
+While Nick possesses a beautiful baritone voice, Lexie has no performing talents whatsoever.
+But when a body is found at a show, Lexie puts her investigative skills to work.

-Like the Kimberley West series, the Nick and Allie series will feature realistic, likeable characters.
+Like the Kimberley West series, the Nick and Lexie series will feature realistic, likeable characters.

 Seven Little-Known Facts About Lynn Franklin